The rules for crafting state legislative and congressional districts will be different in 2021.

 Ohio voters sent a loud message with the 2015 Election!
 More than 71% of Ohio voters supported a new bipartisan system to draw state legislative district lines.
-Issue 1 tackled gerrymandering at the Statehouse and won in ALL 88 counties.
+Issue 1 of 2015 tackled gerrymandering at the Statehouse and won in all 88 counties.

 By 2017 it was clear that the state legislature wasn't going to act on congressional redistricting reform!
-That's why there is now an effort to take congressional redistricting reform directly to the voters.
-Together, we will need to collect more than 305,000 signatures of Ohio voters in order to place the reform measure on the ballot.
+The Fair Districts = Fair Elections Coalition began to collect signatures to take congressional redistricting reform directly to the voters.

 Legislative action since Fair Districts collected more than 100,000 signatures:

 On September 28, 2017 legislative leaders announced the creation of the Ohio Congressional Redistricting Reform Working Group.
 State Senators Matt Huffman (R-Lima) and Vern Sykes (D-Akron) and State Representatives Kirk Schuring (R-Canton) and Jack Cera (D-Bellaire) were appointed to be on the Working Group.

 On January 17, 2018, state Senator Matt Huffman (R-Lima) introduced Senate Joint Resolution 5 (SJR 5).
 This congressional redistricting reform proposal was amended and was approved overwhelmingly by Democrats and Republicans in the Ohio Senate and House and became Issue 1 on May 2018's ballot.
 Ohio voters then overwhelmingly supported these congressional redistricting reform.
 Issue 1 of May 2018 won in all 88 counties with 74.85% of the vote!

 Issue 1 of May 2018 creates more transparency, bipartisan mapmaking and requires that 65 of the 88 counties are kept whole which will rein in gerrymandering.